Avdang-OS/Tinan/README.md

 # Current state

-Currently, we are rewriting the bot to TypeScript.
+Currently, we are porting the bot to TypeScript.

 # Contributing

-See `CONTRIBUTING.md` for contributing guidelines.
+See [`CONTRIBUTING.md`](CONTRIBUTING.md) for contribution guidelines.